 Metabolic diseases

-SkQ1 is an innovative, mitochondria-targeted small molecule with dual-action properties: it functions as a mild uncoupling catalyst and a ferroptosis inhibitor.
-Designed to address key cellular processes involved in obesity and related metabolic disorders, SkQ1 targets the root causes of metabolic dysfunction at the mitochondrial level.
+SkQ1 is an innovative, mitochondria-targeted orally bioavailable small molecule with dual-action properties: it functions as a mild uncoupling catalyst and as a ferroptosis inhibitor.
+Designed to address key cellular processes involved in obesity and related metabolic disorders, SkQ1 targets the root causes of metabolic dysfunction at the mitochondrial level by increasing energy expenditure and protecting organ tissue from ferroptosis and inflammation.
+In preclinical models of obesity SkQ1 demonstrated several robust benefits from rapid weight loss to preserving muscle mass.

 Mouse